 Contact us at 5644 Tavilla Circle - Suite 201, Naples, FL 34110; 239-591-2468

-In a typical year, we may mentor and/or intern up to a dozen students.
+In a typical year, we may also mentor and/or intern up to a dozen students.
 If there is a way to foster real learning, we are on it!

 The last full week of April has been designated as National Sky Awareness Week (SAW), a time to look up and observe, enjoy, understand, and appreciate the atmosphere that sustains us.

-While our focus is on watching clouds and various sky optical phenomena, the week provides a framework for students of all ages to learn more about the thin shell of air that surrounds Planet Earth.
+While our focus is on watching clouds and various sky optical phenomena, the week provides a framework for students of all ages to learn more about the thin shell of air that surround Planet Earth.